How To Close an NCR in Construction

 Conclusion

 So, this is how to close NCR in construction.
-As I mentioned earlier Nonconformance Reports are an extremely valuable tool for construction projects and their Clients even if it is really a document that nobody enjoys filling out or spending time on.
+As I mentioned earlier Nonconformance Reports are an extremely valuable tool for construction projects and their Clients, even if it is really just a document that nobody enjoys filling out or spending time with.
 If there are lessons to be learned from a particular bad situation in a construction team then this is the best way to manage those mishaps and failures and basically make sure they won’t occur again.
 This is what a successful organization should strive for to achieve the holy grail of quality management called “Continuous Improvement”.